hot3dx/RotoDraw3D-DirectX-12/README.md

+# New Version 05-09-2023

+What's New: VideoTexture and ScreenGrab PackageManifest Capability Settings for read writes!
+Rememeber most errors are caused by not being in the correct Directory for x64 Release/Debug and win32 Release/Debug and The Assets did not copy into the Hot3dxRotoDraw...AppX\\Assets\\...Directories so hand copy!
+Windows 11 22H2, Visual Studio 2022 C\C++ 17, build 143 (can be rolled back to Windows 10 by retargeting)

 # New Version 1/9/23

 Gone are the problems loading files from other directories and their subfolders like Documents, Pictures, Object 3D, Videos